-The Samsung Galaxy S22 has to be right up there when it comes to the best phones launching in the next year or so – a Galaxy S series phone launch is always one of the most eagerly anticipated on the technology calendar, and the next one should be no different.
+The Samsung Galaxy S22 is going to be one of the best phones launching over the next four months.
+A Galaxy S series phone launch is always one of the most eagerly anticipated on the technology calendar, and the next one is going to be no different.

-So what can we expect to see from the Galaxy S22?
-What rumours and official news has emerged so far?
-Here we'll outline everything we know at the moment about this phone series, and where it's likely to land in the overall best Samsung phone ranking.
+Here we'll outline everything we know at the moment about the S22 phone series, and where it's likely to land in the overall best Samsung phone ranking.

 It's fair to say that the list of the best Android phones is an impressive one at the moment – and there are already several Samsung handsets on there – but we think the Galaxy S22 could end up blowing them all away.
 Here's what you need to know about the device.